 cnr Main & Dorham Roads, Blackwood

-Each of these venues has artefacts on display and are open 1 to 4pm on the 3rd Sunday of each month from February to November.
+Open 1 to 4pm on the 3rd Sunday of each month from February to June & September to November.

 360 Main Road, Coromandel Valley (close to the intersection of Winns Road)

-This is a Records, Displays & Meeting place that is open Saturdays 9am to Noon for morning teas and local history chats.
+This is a Records, Displays & Meeting place that is open monthly on the first Saturday (February to December), 9am to Noon, for morning teas and local history chats.

 Visits outside of these published times may be arranged for groups and researchers.
 Contact our Liaison Officer on 0474 066 776 for details.

 Walks and tours are available to experience the built and natural places through the wider area of Coromandel Valley and those neighbouring, to see and hear how they connect the many stories of our past.